Eliza Fraser (film): Production

+"It was fun to write because I could write gross stereotypes, villains and good guys and use classic plot devices like the reunion of lovers, which I could never do in a play."

 The budget was originally $750,000.
 The Australian Film Commission loaned Hexagon $187,000, invested another $187,000 and Hexagon would put in the rest.
 Burstall had originally intended to use Wendy Hughes in the lead role, supported by Frank Thring, but Roadshow felt the movie needed an international film star.
 "They had what we call in the business 'a touch of the Hollywoods'", said Burstall.

 Burstall met with Charlotte Rampling but did not feel she was a comedy actress.
 The film was meant to start on 2 January 1975 but Burstall was unable to find a lead until 11 February – this delay cost the film $50,000.
 The international actors cost an extra $200,000 – $125,000 for Susannah York, $48,000 for Trevor Howard and $32,000 for John Castle.
 This meant the budget increased to $1 million and ultimately blew out to $1.2 million.
 John Waters was paid $2,000 a week.

+Filming

 Shooting started in March 1976, taking place at Sovereign Hill, the old penal settlement of Trial Bay, and Fraser Island.
 About 120 aborigines were flown to Fraser Island from Mornington Island.
 The scale of the film meant it was much publicised and eagerly awaited.

 Noel Ferrier wrote in his memoirs that he enjoyed making the film but thought it would have been better if less like Tom Jones.

 For a time it seemed Hollywood might come up with a rival movie on the same topic.
-Shipwrecked, a $3.5 million film produced by Sandy Howard from a script by Bill Norton Snr and Michael Luke, was announced for filming 16 June 1976.
+Shipwrecked, a $3.5 million film produced by Sandy Howard from a script by Bill Norton Snr and Michael Luke, was announced for filming on 16 June 1976.
 However this did not eventuate.

 Release

+Graham Burke of Village Roadshow told John Mostyn of Hoyts he had seen an assembly cut "and it is bloody fabulous.
+The Williamson script sparkes in what is a breathtakingly original film that has action, story line, heart, scenic values, great performances and above all is good fun.
+There can be no doubt that not only will it be the biggest grossing Australian film ever it may be one of the biggest grosses world wide next year."